 Section 3: Steps of the Grievance Procedure

-If the grievance is not resolved satisfactorily or if no written decision is made within five (5) working days by the immediate superior, the employee may present his grievance to the Warden, setting forth the reasons for his dissatisfaction with his immediate superior’s decision.
+If the grievance is not resolved satisfactorily or if no written decision is made within five (5) working days by the shift commander, the employee may present his grievance to the Deputy Warden, setting forth the reasons for his dissatisfaction with his shift commander's decision.

 If the County fails to meet on any grievance and/or answer any grievance within the prescribed time limits as herein above specified, the grievance may be processed to the next step of the grievance procedure if it is otherwise allowed by this Article.

 In the presentation of a grievance, an employee shall have the right to present his grievance or to designate a representative to appear with him at any step in his grievance.
 An employee is entitled to be represented by an attorney of his own choosing at Steps 4 and 5.

 This grievance procedure shall constitute the exclusive method for raising disputes covered by the terms of this Article Six.
 The failure to file or process a grievance in accordance with the time lines herein shall constitute an abandonment of the dispute.
 Nothing herein shall prevent the parties from mutually agreeing in writing to extend or contract the time limits for processing the grievance at any step in the grievance procedure.

 A. The parties agree that all disciplinary actions shall be appealed through this Section 6 and shall be in accordance with the New Jersey Civil Service Rules, as applicable to employees in Local Service.